openforis/sepal-doc/docs/source/cookbook/ccdc.rst

 Radar data
 """"""""""

-The default parameters (below figure on the left) are rather optimized for performance and coverage than for the quality.
+The default parameters (below figure on the left) are rather optimized for performance and coverage than for the highest quality of the data.
 It is therefore recommended to modify them accordingly (below figure on the right).

 .. thumbnail:: ../_images/cookbook/ccdc_asset/prc_radar_default.png
     :title: Prc Selection - Radar default